 The Marsha Lilien Gladstein Visiting Professor of Human Rights

-The Gladstein Visiting Professor is a distinguished scholar with an international standing in the study of human rights, who spends one semester each year at UConn.
-During that time, he or she delivers a major public lecture, teaches a seminar in his or her specialty, and consults with the faculty about the direction of UConn's human rights program and about developing new courses in human rights.
+The Gladstein Visiting Professor is a distinguished scholar with an international standing in the study of human rights, who participates in a 10 day visit to the Human Rights Institute.
+During that time, he or she delivers a major public lecture, teaches a seminar in his or her specialty, and consults with the faculty and graduate students of the research programs.

 Carol Anderson is associate professor of African American studies and history at Emory University, where she teaches courses in 20th Century African American History, Human rights, Transnational Freedom Struggles, and Colonialism and Anti-Colonialism.
 She completed her Masters in Political Science at Miami University where she graduated Phi Beta Kappa, as well as her Ph.D in History at The Ohio State University.

 Her research focuses predominately on the relationship between domestic and international policies, and race, justice and equality in the United States.
 Her research has garnered substantial fellowships and grants from the American Council of Learned Societies, the Ford Foundation, National Humanities Center and many more.
 Her publications include the Gustavus Myers and Myrna Bernath Book Award winning book Eyes off the Prize: The United Nations and the African-American Struggle for Human Rights, 1944-1955.
 She is also working on a second book, Bourgeois Radicals: The NAACP and the Struggle for Colonial Liberation, 1941-1960 which acknowledges the important role that the nation’s civil rights organizations play in the fight for the liberation of peoples of color in Africa and Asia.